jbkinney/mavenn/docs/source/simulate_sort.rst

 Overview
 -------------
-``simulate_sort`` is a program within the sortseq_tools package which simulates performing a Sort Seq experiment.
+``simulate_sort`` is a program within the MPAthic package which simulates performing a Sort Seq experiment.

-After you install `sortseq_tools`_, this program will be available to run at the command line.
+After you install `MPAthic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------